 - Provides ability to manage AWS PrivateLink via API.

 10 December 2019 Release¶

-M2/M5shared starter clusters in the GCP Japan (Tokyo) and Azure Canada Central (Toronto) regions.
+M2/M5shared clusters in the GCP Japan (Tokyo) and Azure Canada Central (Toronto) regions.

 - Introduces Atlas Triggers integration with Amazon EventBridge.